LaineZ/bcop/README.md

 ### Linux/Mac

 Works on any Linux with ALSA-compitable sound card but CI-Builds and future release builds supports **only amd64** architecture.
-If you want run this on i386, arm64, armhf, ... you need compile it youself
+If you want run this on i386, arm64, armhf, ... you need compile it youself.
+Please note ``armv5te`` or ``thumbv6m`` player may not work because of lack atomic integers...

 ```./bandcamp-online-cli```